Explore and compare story structure with data visualizations and patterns

 Story Circle

-You - A character in a zone of comfort
+A character in comfort

+The top half represents order; the bottom half, chaos.
 Where the Beat Sheet is linear and external, the Circle is psychological and recursive.
 One is a ruler; the other a compass.

 Why Structures Fall Short